unieojs/unieo/README.md

 ## 🏃‍♂️ Quick Start

+> [!WARNING]
-> 🚧 **Simplifying in Progress** - The current route configuration schema is relatively complex.
-We are developing a more concise and intuitive routing API.
+> 🚧 **Development Notice**: Unieo is currently under active development, we are developing a more concise and intuitive routing API.
 Stay tuned!
 You'll be able to achieve the same functionality with much less code in the future.

 ### 💡 Basic Usage

-> [!WARNING]
-> **Development Notice**: Unieo is currently under active development, APIs may change before the 1.0 release.

 This example demonstrates a health check route that matches when the request URL path equals `/health` and rewrites the response header `content-type` to `application/json`: